 These are a few of the reasons why parents and guardians need to make the devices that children use for Internet surfing more secure.

 - Keep operating systems and security software updated – This is always a must if you want your child’s device to stay secure.
 Updates provide patches for security holes in previous versions and make devices more functional and less vulnerable.

 - Use parental control apps on their devices – From apps that limit the amount of time a child spends on surfing, to apps that block sites you don’t want them to visit, there are a lot of software today dedicated to improving your control over your child’s device and Internet use.

 - Install an Internet security VPN such as Hotspot Shield – Hotspot Shield is an Internet security VPN that protects devices from online malware attacks by blocking access to sites that are known to be infected.
 It uses a malware database that is updated regularly to make this possible.

 Download the best Internet security VPN today

 Hotspot Shield makes devices safer for children when surfing the Internet, but this is only one among its numerous features.
-With Hotspot Shield, you’ll also be able to unblock restricted content, surf the web anonymously, and protect your device from snoopers using advanced encryption, among other benefits.
+With Hotspot Shield, you’ll also be able to access restricted content, surf the web anonymously, and protect your device from snoopers using advanced encryption, among other benefits.
 Learn more about them by visiting the Hotspot Shield website.